3 for Bedroom C

-Three for Bedroom "C" (sometimes written as 3 for Bedroom "C") is a 1952 American comedy film released by Warner Brothers.
+Three for Bedroom "C" (sometimes written as 3 for Bedroom "C") is a 1952 American comedy film released by Warner Bros.
+Pictures.
 It was directed by Milton H. Bren, who also wrote the screenplay.
 The film stars Gloria Swanson as an aging movie star.
 Music by Heinz Roemheld.

 Plot

 Ann Haven, an aging movie actress, receives an urgent wire demanding that she immediately return to Hollywood to star in a new film.

 She is not thrilled with the idea, but decides to go anyway.
 She plans to leave New York for Los Angeles by train, bringing along her bold young daughter, Barbara.

 Unfortunately, the train is full so they have no choice but to stow away in a sleeping compartment.

 The berth belongs to a shy and introverted biochemistry professor from Harvard, Ollie J. Thrumm.
 He ends up boarding the train in Chicago.
 Romance and complications ensue — including havoc from Ann's agent Johnny Pizer, (who was also in Sunset Boulevard).